vne/pyfmt/README.md

 	> var pyfmt = require('pyfmt');

-This syntax provides the pyfmt class than can be used as follows:
+This syntax provides the pyfmt class that can be used as follows:

 	> var template = new pyfmt("test %d - %d");
 	> template.format(5, 10)